thuannguy/thuannguy.github.io/_posts/2017-12-07-going-the-extra-mile.md

 I love learning and improving myself as well as help everyone in my team improve themselves.
 The key to do that, I believe, is very simple yet hard to apply: going the extra mile in everything we do at work.

-## Why learning from what we do at work is a great way to learn

-Honestly, why not?
-A day has 24 hours and out of those hours I have to:

-- Work 9-10 hours a day, including lunch time.
-- Sleep 7-8 hours.
-- Eat, transport, and take some rest: 3 hours.

-All those things leave just a few hours for all other activities.
-Yes, there are still 2 days free in the weekend but that is another story for another time.
-For now, let's look at those 10 hours at work which obviously take the lion share of hours I have a day.
-In fact, I think that is the typical number for software development professionals.
-When we realize how many hours we have to spend every day.

 ## Why going the extra mile

 Don't we always learn something when we do something?
 Well, not really.
 In my experience, doing something doesn't immediately mean I have acquired the knowledge or have turned it into skills.
 A typical example of mine is regular expression.
 I have had to write or fix regular expressions many times but I forget everything I read while working with them right after I finished my tasks.
 I would say that when doing such a task I only acquire the information I need to get it done but not turning that information into knowledge.